dtedt/dtedt.github.io/_posts/2025-09-08-My-New-System.md

 I have created a new structure for approaching and tracking progress on daily tasks and long-term goals alike.
 I chose to start with three primary goals: writing blog content, developing game ideas and finding a job.
 In addition, I added some simple accountability features for e-learning and chores.

 My new structure is entirely contained in my Obsidian app.
 Obsidian is a plain text notes app with numerous built-in features and plug-ins.
-Obsidian is such a powerful and flexible tool for recording ideas that many refer to their Obsidian vault as their [[Second Brain]].
+Obsidian is such a powerful and flexible tool for recording ideas that many refer to their Obsidian vault as their "Second Brain".
 The main feature I rely upon is **Daily Notes**, which generates a new note each day based on a template I created.

 Here is my file directory, where I store all of my notes neatly:
 ![[/Images/IMG_0665.png]]